-The Company pays all administrative expenses relating to the MMC Stock Fund, but the trust may be charged for other expenses, including certain service provider fees (such as trustee fees), brokerage commissions and transfer taxes on the purchase and sale of stock and all fees related to the other investment options.
-The Plan also permits participants and beneficiaries to be separately charged for certain account transactions.
-The Plan Administrator will determine how to reasonably charge expenses to accounts, including accounts of terminated participants, beneficiaries and alternate payees.
+The Plan Administrator determines how to reasonably charge expenses to accounts, including accounts of terminated participants, beneficiaries and alternate payees.
 If the Company ceases to pay Plan expenses, Plan expenses will be charged to Plan accounts in a reasonable manner to be determined by the Plan Administrator.
-Refunds of Section 12b-1 fees or similar fees received from investment funds may be applied to pay Plan expenses.